The Ultimate Baked Potato Bar Toppings List

 Instructions

-• Wash/scrub the potatoes and using a fork pierce a couple of holes into each potato to allow steam to escape as they cook.
+• Wash/scrub the potatoes, and using a fork, pierce a couple of holes in each potato to allow steam to escape as they cook.

 • Adjust the oven rack to the middle position and heat the oven to 450°F.

-• In a large bowl dissolve two tablespoons of salt in a 1/2 cup of warm water.
-Place the potatoes in the bowl and toss so the exteriors of the potatoes get evenly coated in the salt water.
+• In a large bowl, dissolve two tablespoons of salt in a 1/2 cup of warm water.
+Place the potatoes in the bowl and toss so the exteriors are evenly coated with the salt water

-• Set potatoes on a wire rack that has been placed on a baking or cookie sheet.
-Bake potatoes until they reach 205°F about 45 minutes to 1 hour.
+• Set the potatoes on a wire rack placed on a baking or cookie sheet.
+Bake potatoes until they reach 205°F, about 45 minutes to 1 hour.

 Notes

 1. Keep them warm in a slow cooker.
-You can cook them from start to finish in a slow cooker or load your oven or grilled potatoes into a slow cooker.
-They will stay warm for up to an hour.
+You can cook them from start to finish in a slow cooker.
+Load your cooked potatoes into a slow cooker, and they will stay warm for up to an hour.

 2. Cook them in shifts.
 Halfway through cooking or grilling your potatoes start a second batch.
 This will keep a constant supply of warm potatoes.

 3. Avoid leaving potatoes at room temperature for more than 2 hours.
-To avoid bacteria forming don’t let the baked potatoes sit out at room temperature for too long while wrapped in foil.
-Keep the potatoes at 140°F or hotter or put them in the refrigerator with the foil removed within two hours of being cooked.
+To avoid bacteria forming, don’t let the baked potatoes sit out at room temperature for too long while wrapped in foil.
+Keep the potatoes at 140°F or higher, or refrigerate them with the foil removed within 2 hours of cooking.

 Did you make this recipe?Tag us on Instagram @casual.epicure to be featured on our stories!